Recon419A/CIERA/Wireless Printer Configuration.md

 9. Control-Click on the printer and select rename
 10. Enter a name that you will remember
 11. Click `OK`
+12. The printer should now be set up.
+You may optionally print a test page to verify that this is the case.

 ## Ubuntu
 ### Color Printer